sidd0894/TalkToLLM/README.md

 Example: `--load-session "path/to/session/file/session_12345.json"`

 - `--save-session`: **Optional**
 Path of the directory for saving the session file.
+You can ignore this argument if you want to save the session file in same directory where the python file is.

 - `--model`: **Required**
 Name of the model downloaded from Ollama.
 Enter the **exact model name** you downloaded or used previously via Ollama (e.g., `llama3`, `mistral`, `codellama`, etc.).